Progress

 To achieve this outcome, Chesapeake Bay Program partners have committed to:

-• Identifying an appropriate suite of metrics to measure the multiple facets of stream health and complement the Chesapeake Bay-wide Index of Biotic Integrity (or Chessie BIBI);
+• Identifying an appropriate suite of metrics to measure the multiple facets of stream health and complement the Chesapeake Basin-wide Index of Biotic Integrity (or Chessie BIBI).

-• Developing and promoting holistic stream restoration design guidelines that identify the level of degradation, the improvement of stream function and the factors limiting potential uplift; and
+• Developing and promoting holistic stream restoration design guidelines that identify the level of degradation, the improvement of stream function and the factors limiting potential uplift.

 • Enhancing the capacity of local governments, organizations and landowners to restore and maintain stream health.